LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Prolog file was generated in the first loading attempt (use instead the `logtalk_make/0-1` predicates in this case).

+The `swihooks.pl` file includes experimental and commented out code for writing stack trace for errors generated from top-level message sending calls.
+To try it, copy the code to your Logtalk settings file that is loaded at startup.

 The adapter file may set the `iso` SWI-Prolog flag to `true`.
 This setting may improve compatibility of Logtalk code across different back-end Prolog compilers buy may also cause compatibility problems with some